vincenzosantopietro/Machine-Learning-Stanford-Assignments/README.md

-# Machine Learning Stanford Assignments
+# Machine Learning Programming Assignments - Stanford [Coursera]

-In this repository I'll add my solutions to the assignments of the 'Machine Learning Stanford' course on Coursera.
-Assignments available at the moment:
+In this repository I'll add my solutions to the assignments of the 'Machine Learning Stanford' class on Coursera.
+All assignments available:
   - Week 2
   - Week 3
   - Week 4